vitlabuda/tundra-nat64/README.md

     Applicable only in the 'tun' I/O mode. validate-config
-    Tries to configure the program and prints an informational message if it succeeds, then exits. print-config
+    Tries to configure the program and prints an informational message if it succeeds, then exits.
-    Prints the program's configuration in a human-readable format, then exits.
 ```

 ### Generic NAT64 configuration example